tea2code/fantasy-rts/documentation/plugins/VanillaCommand.md

 ### UndoCommand

-Undos the last executed command.
+Undoes the last executed command.

 Default ID can be found in the static class `CommandIds`.